 Writing is now very therapeutic, and enables me to think more clearly and process my feelings more easily.
 As I write I’ve been feeling less anxious because I’ve been getting things off my chest.
 Just seeing my thoughts and feelings written down somehow validates them.
-My last blog post, My Greatest Fears was the most difficult one to write so far.
+My post My Greatest Fears has been the most difficult one to write so far.

 Through blogging I have accomplished something, I am surviving and I am letting people know that I’m still here.